GoogleCloudPlatform/iap-gcip-web-toolkit/authui-container/README.md

 }

 interface ExtendedTenantUiConfig {
+  // The tenant full label.
+This is used for the "sign in with tenant" button label.
+  // When not provided, "Sign in to ${displayName}" is used as the full label. fullLabel?: string;
   // The tenant display name.
 This is used for the "sign in with tenant" button label.
   // By default, the configured tenant display name is used.
 For project-level IdPs, this is set to the
   // GCP project ID.